Tug Fest is a one of a kind event on the banks of the Mississippi River. Join us for a weekend full of fun and activities for all ages.

 We start on Thursday night with family night and free admission.
 We continue Friday night with the highlight being the fireworks.
 Saturday brings on the Tug of War across the Mississippi River.

 Please go to our schedule for a list of events and times.

 Co- Chairmans Chas.
 “Boots” Knapp and Keith Speckman

 The original rope used up until its retirement in 2006 was purchased from Trever’s True Value, Port Byron, IL in 4 separate coils of 600’ each.
 Jerry Oppendike spliced the ropes together for the 2400 feet needed to cross the river.
 Thanks to Port Byron State Bank for lending the money to buy the first rope.

 Don Johnson and Harry Cort from Iowa Illinois Gas and Electric put the rope on the reel and for several years helped put the rope across the river.
 Jerry Lancaster was the first announcer of the event.
 First Queen contest winner was Heidi Drummond.

 The first year was also called Hobo days and the first tug was straight up Cherry Street from the docks.

 The Alabaster Eagle is a traveling trophy that was originally purchased by Betty and Boots Knapp from Kliems in Bettendorf, Iowa.
-Keith Speckman made the showcase the following year.
+Larry Tague made the showcase the following year.